cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

 The address prefix is `"cosmos"`, as can be seen in Alice's address.
 Insert it to replace `getAliceSignerFromMnemonic`.
-Also change the token unit from `uatom` to `stake`.
+Also change the token unit from `uatom` to `stake`, because this is the default token when using `simapp`.
 Experiment with adjusting the values as desired.
 Run it and confirm the output is as expected.

 <ExpansionPanel title="The updated experiment.ts file">